Myself and I.

 My dissertation was titled 'Is Advertising Bad For You?'
 I concluded that yes, it is.
 I also won a YCN Award this year for Heinz Salad Cream.

-The same year, I applied for an internship at MTV.
+The same year, I got an internship writing for MTV.
 After 2 weeks I began presenting MTV.
 I did this for a year and a half.
 I thought I was going to be famous.

 I was headhunted by Livity and began presenting an online weekly series known as 'The 4:01 Show'.
 It had over 21,000 subscribers.
 I interviewed many people.
 I signed to Insanity Talent.
 I did some voice overs, I presented some more things.
 I worked for some great brands.
 This was probably the most exciting year of my life.
 I got a lot of free stuff, for not doing much.
 It's quite an uncomfortable feeling.
 Suddenly everyone wants to know you.

-This is the year I decided Fame wasn't for me.
+This is the year I decided fame wasn't for me.
 I worked in retail, walked some dogs and went back to university to study Psychotherapy.
-This is the year it became apparent that I Didn't Know What I Was Doing With My Life.
+This is the year it became apparent that

 I began working for a business where I was appointed as Head of Advertising.
 This same year I presented and produced a YouTube series of interviews called The Ones.
 I'm very proud of it.
 You can watch the episodes here.